 Our primary liquidity needs are related to the funding of general business requirements, including working capital requirements, research and development, and capital expenditures.
-As of March 31, 2017, our principal source of liquidity was \$101.5 million of cash and cash equivalents.
+The recently completed share repurchase program was funded by our cash flows from operations.
+As of September 30, 2018, our principal sources of liquidity were \$63.7 million of cash and cash equivalents and \$22.1 million of total corporate investments.

 In order to grow our business, we intend to increase our personnel and related expenses and to make significant investments in our platform, data centers and general infrastructure.
-The timing and amount of these investments will vary based on the rate at which we can add new clients and new personnel and the scale of our application development, data center and other activities.
-Many of these investments will occur in advance of our experiencing any direct benefit from them which could negatively impact our liquidity and cash flows during any particular period and may make it difficult to determine if we are effectively allocating our resources.
-However, we expect to fund our operations, capital expenditures and other investments principally with cash flows from operations, and to the extent that our liquidity needs exceed our cash from operations, we would look to our cash on hand and seek to establish borrowing capacity to satisfy those needs.
+The timing and amount of these investments will vary based on the rate at which we can add new clients and new personnel and the scale of our application development, data centers and other activities.
+Many of these investments will occur in advance of our experiencing any direct benefit from them, which could negatively impact our liquidity and cash flows during any particular period and may make it difficult to determine if we are effectively allocating our resources.
+However, we expect to fund our operations, capital expenditures and other investments principally with cash flows from operations, and to the extent that our liquidity needs exceed our cash from operations, we would look to our cash on hand and corporate investments and seek to establish borrowing capacity to satisfy those needs.

-Our cash flows from investing and financing activities are influenced by the amount of funds held for clients which varies significantly from quarter to quarter.
-The balance of the funds we hold depends on our clients' payroll calendar, and therefore such balance changes from period to period in accordance with the timing with each payroll cycle.
-Funds held for clients are solely for the repayment of client fund obligations.
+Our cash flows from investing and financing activities are influenced by the amount of funds held for clients, which varies significantly from quarter to quarter.
+The balance of the funds we hold depends on our clients' payroll calendar, and therefore, such balance changes from period to period in accordance with the timing of each payroll cycle.
+Funds held for clients are primarily placed in demand deposit accounts with various financial institutions.
+We also invest portions of our excess cash and cash equivalents and funds held for clients in highly liquid, investment-grade marketable securities.
+Funds held for clients are used for the repayment of client fund obligations.

-We believe our current cash and cash equivalents and cash flow from operations will be sufficient to meet our working capital, capital expenditure and other investment requirements for at least the next 12 months.
+We believe our current cash and cash equivalents, corporate investments and cash flow from operations will be sufficient to meet our working capital, capital expenditure, share repurchases, if any, and other investment requirements for at least the next 12 months.